How to Negotiate Xero Pricing in 2026

 01 Is Xero pricing negotiable?

 Yes, Xero pricing is highly negotiable, especially for deals over 10 users or $10,000 annually.
-Companies save an average of 92% off list price.
+Most companies that negotiate save 15-30% off list price.

 02 When is the best time to negotiate with Xero?